ogradyc01/GoldenCheetah/UG_Side-Bar_Trends-view.md

 ## Summary

-This pane is a simple display pane, providing a summary view of the rides selected.
+This pane is a simple display pane, providing a summary view of the activities selected.
 The data shown honors both filters and date ranges.
 The sections 'Totals', 'Averages' and 'Maximums' have fixed content.
 The section 'Metrics' is configurable and defined in the GoldenCheetah preferences.
 See also `Menu Bar -> Tools -> Options...` [Metrics->Summary](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Preferences_Metrics)

 BACK: [Side Bar: General](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Side-Bar_General-handling)